cirosantilli/networking-cheat/ssh.md

     ssh-keygen -lf ~/.ssh/id_rsa.pub
     ssh-keygen -lf ~/.ssh/known_hosts

+### Change password for a given key

+Change password, possibly to an empty one <http://serverfault.com/questions/50775/how-do-i-change-my-private-key-passphrase>:

+    ssh-keygen -p

 ## Usage

 Once you log in, it is as if you had a shell on the given ssh server computer!